UPPMAX/R-python-julia-matlab-HPC/docs/matlab/interactiveMatlab.rst

 There are several ways to run Matlab interactively

 - Directly on the login nodes: **only** do this for short jobs that do not take a lot of resources
-- As an interactive job on the computer nodes, launched via the batch system or Desktop On-Demand
+- As an interactive job on the computer nodes, launched via the batch system or Desktop On-Demand (LUNARC)
 - Jupyter notebooks (HPC2N, UPPMAX)

 General